 Paul is a former officer in the United States Air Force where he worked at the Air Force Research Lab at Edwards Air Force Base.
-After leaving the military, Paul received his Ph.D. from the Department of Computer Science at the University of California, Los Angeles in 2001.
+After leaving the military, Paul received his Ph.D. from the Department of Computer Science at the University of California, Los Angeles.
 His dissertation investigated probabilistic sensor models, wireless location systems, and distributed data management.
 He was also a member of the Cooperative Robotics Laboratory looking at biologically-inspired robot programming.